 All previously released Joy-Con for Nintendo Switch are compatible with this new model.
 Additionally, Nintendo Switch (OLED model) is compatible with the full library of Nintendo Switch games.

 We first heard whispers of a 'Switch Pro' way back in January 2019, with various sources believing such a console was just around the corner.
-It seems that the main upgrades here are the 7-inch OLED screen, improved speakers and a LAN port in the dock, rather than any extra horsepower.
+The main upgrades here are the 7-inch OLED screen, improved speakers and a LAN port in the dock, rather than any extra horsepower.

-Perhaps the huge success of the base model, the surprise of the pandemic, and any other number of factors you want to throw into the mix ended up delaying this announcement, but here we are with a brand new console on the way.
+Perhaps the huge success of the base model, the surprise of the pandemic, and any other number of factors you want to throw into the mix ended up delaying this announcement.

 Should you buy one, though?
 If you're unsure if this makes it worth the purchase, then check out our comprehensive guide here.